StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/COMMON/Best-Practices.md

 *   **Be Specific and Provide Context in Your Queries**:
     *   The quality of Goose's output (code, explanations, scripts) heavily depends on the quality of your input (queries).
-    *   Instead of a vague query like: `goose run --query "make a bot"`
+    *   Instead of a vague query like: `Goose Task Example: make a bot`
-    *   Try a specific one: `goose run --query "Write a Python function for a Discord bot using the discord.py library.
+    *   Try a specific one: `Goose Task Example: Write a Python function for a Discord bot using the discord.py library.
 The function should be named 'parse_tip_command' and take a string argument 'message_content'.
 It needs to parse messages starting with '!tip @username <amount_sats> [optional_memo]' and return a dictionary with 'recipient', 'amount', and 'memo'.
-Ensure 'amount' is an integer."`
+Ensure 'amount' is an integer.`
     *   The more details (language, libraries, function names, desired output, logic) you provide, the better and more relevant Goose's assistance will be.

 *   **Iterate and Refine**:
     *   Don't expect perfection on the first attempt.
 LLMs work best through iterative refinement.
     *   If the first output isn't exactly what you need, ask Goose for modifications:
-        *   `goose run --query "Refine the previous 'parse_tip_command' function to also handle amounts given in BTC and convert them to sats, assuming a fixed exchange rate of 1 BTC = 50,000,000 sats."`
+        *   `Goose Task Example: Refine the previous 'parse_tip_command' function to also handle amounts given in BTC and convert them to sats, assuming a fixed exchange rate of 1 BTC = 50,000,000 sats.`
-        *   `goose run --query "Can you make the error handling in that script more robust?"`
+        *   `Goose Task Example: Can you make the error handling in that script more robust?`
-        *   `goose run --query "Show me an alternative way to structure that class."`
+        *   `Goose Task Example: Show me an alternative way to structure that class.`

 *   **Break Down Complex Tasks**:
     *   For larger features, don't ask Goose to build the entire thing at once.
 Decompose the problem into smaller, manageable sub-tasks.